skhunDC/Annual_Raise/README.txt

 When "Sort Rank" is pressed the screen now fades out and a loading bar appears until the sorting and saving completes.

+Employee raise amounts entered in the % Up or $/hr Up fields are now automatically saved a moment after typing stops so data persists even if the page is refreshed.

 See `AGENTS.md` for repository contribution guidelines.

 To embed the deployed web app in your own `index.html`, ensure `doGet` allows iframe embedding: